bresalio/distributed-systems-console-client/README.md

 ### Deploying the server app

-Before running this app, you must deploy [Distributed Systems - server] (https://github.com/bresalio/distributed-systems-server).
+Before running this app, you must deploy [Distributed Systems - server](https://github.com/bresalio/distributed-systems-server).
 About how to deploy this server app, you can read in its readme file.

 For verifying whether the server has been deployed correctly, test its endpoints with HTTP calls (as documented in its readme),